Sign Up or Log In To Edit and Share This Practice Plan

 - Increase to 75-90 percent speed the next few times through the pylons, once satisfactory technique is established.

-- The next player doesn’t go until the first player is around the nearest restraining line.
+- The next player doesn’t go until the first player is around the second pylon.

 - At the end of the drill players take an outside shot on the net (consider marking the recommended distance with a pylon).